XRPLF/xrpl-dev-portal/websocket_api.md

 ## account_info ##

-The `account_info` command retrieves information about an account, its activity, and its balances.
+The `account_info` command retrieves information about an account, its activity, and its XRP balance.
 All information retrieved is relative to a particular version of the ledger.

 #### Request Format ####